Note: This project has been acquired in 2018, I'm no longer the owner of ThreadReaderApp

 You can add any unroll to your private dashboard to find/read it later.
 I did not monitor anything about this one because I'm using it personally and I will not remove it anyway!

 The failed experiments

 I tried to make a homepage that could satisfy everybody but it did not make much sense.
 This has been replaced by the search based homepage.
 The homepage still have a few selected content mostly for Google.

 Storify was closing and I thought it would be nice to allow people to migrate their content to Thread Reader.
-I tried to build a Storify importer but their content was way too heterogenous (not having only tweets).
-I was too confusing.
-I think only 5 persons try to use it.
+I tried to build a Storify importer but their content was way too heterogeneous (not having only tweets).
+I was too confusing, only 5 persons try to use it.

 At some point I was thinking that Thread Reader could aggregate some news websites (from their Twitter accounts)

 so you would have an overview of news.
 I was very happy with that feature and I personally used it every day.